Amicus Briefs

 Dr. A v.
 Hochul

-AMICUS BRIEF SUMMARY – NCLA filed an amicus brief encouraging the U.S. Supreme Court to grant review and hold that New York’s administrative Covid-19 vaccine mandate for healthcare workers denies the free exercise of religion to the Petitioners by allowing secular exemptions while denying religious ones.
-New York’s policy is inherently unequal, prejudiced, and violative of the Free Exercise Clause of the First Amendment.
+AMICUS BRIEF SUMMARY – NCLA filed an amicus brief encouraging the U.S. Supreme Court to grant review and hold that New York’s administrative Covid-19 vaccine mandate for healthcare workers denied the free exercise of religion to the Petitioners by allowing secular exemptions while denying religious ones.
+New York’s policy was inherently unequal, prejudiced, and violative of the Free Exercise Clause of the First Amendment.

 Elkhorn Baptist Church v.
 Brown